Angeles (band): Recent Events (2018-present)

 On December 28, 2018, Rik Fox made his bass playing debut with the band at the Whisky a Go Go; he parted with the band shortly after.
 In early 2019, Angeles signed to Dark Star Records, where they have released two full albums.
 Angeles opened for the band Angel for their record release show of Risen on October 4, 2019; also this was the record release show for Angeles' Fire It Up.
 Angeles' set was reviewed in Music Connection's December 2019 Issue; described as a "wonderful, powerful blend of classic, bluesy rock& roll and power-metal" but the article did discuss how the band was never able to "take that next step".
+In September 2023, Angeles released a music video for "Crimes of Insanity" featuring Bill Wildman on bass.